Part of our Databases MCP category.

 But the limitations are real.
 Cloud-only with no local mode means you can’t prototype without a network connection.
 Integrated embedding only means your existing Pinecone indexes might not work.
 No delete means your agent can accumulate data but can’t clean it up.
 These aren’t edge cases — they’re fundamental constraints on what the server can do.

-At 56 stars and v0.2.1, the Developer MCP server is early.
-The search-quality features are genuinely innovative — cascading search across multiple indexes is something no competitor offers.
-But the cloud-only requirement, the integrated-embedding-only limitation, and the lack of basic operations like delete keep it from being a general-purpose vector database MCP server.
+At 67 stars and v0.2.1 (now 3.5 months without a release), the Developer MCP server is stagnating even as Pinecone’s product moves fast — FTS, Nexus, Marketplace, new pricing tiers.
+The divergence between the Claude Code Plugin (actively maintained, FTS support added May 7) and this MCP server (dormant since March 6) raises the question of whether Pinecone is quietly deprioritizing the MCP server in favor of IDE-specific integrations.
+The search-quality features remain genuinely innovative — cascading search across multiple indexes is something no competitor offers.
+But the cloud-only requirement, the integrated-embedding-only limitation, the broken upsert-records on Claude, and the lack of basic operations like delete keep it from being a general-purpose vector database MCP server.
 It’s a cloud search client, not a database management tool.

 Rating: 3/5

-The Pinecone Developer MCP server earns a 3/5 for offering genuinely innovative search features — cascading search, built-in reranking, and documentation search without auth — while being constrained by cloud-only operation, integrated-embedding-only support, and missing basic operations like delete and update.
-The search quality tools are best-in-class among vector DB MCP servers, but the operational limitations mean your agent can search effectively while being unable to maintain its own data.
-At 56 stars and v0.2.1, it’s also the least adopted official vector database MCP server despite Pinecone being one of the most popular vector databases.
+The Pinecone Developer MCP server earns a 3/5 for offering genuinely innovative search features — cascading search, built-in reranking, and documentation search without auth — while being constrained by cloud-only operation, integrated-embedding-only support, a broken upsert-records tool on Claude (issue #53, now 14+ weeks unresolved), and missing basic operations like delete and update.
+Development has stalled completely since March 6, with no feature commits, ~7 Dependabot PRs accumulating unmerged, and zero maintainer responses to community contributions in over 2 months.
+Meanwhile Pinecone launched FTS, Nexus, Marketplace, and a new pricing tier in May 2026 — none of which reached the MCP server, though the Claude Code Plugin got a FTS update same-day.
+The search quality tools remain best-in-class among vector DB MCP servers, but the growing disconnect between Pinecone’s product velocity and the MCP server’s stagnation is hard to ignore.
+At 67 stars and v0.2.1, it’s the least adopted official vector database MCP server.

 Skip this if: You need local development, custom embeddings, delete/update operations, or you want full database management control — Chroma or Milvus are better choices.